ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r1.1-beginners-guide-nodejs-npm/README.md

 2. Advantages of Node.js and why this course is focussed on Node.js

 ## Introduction to Node.js
 Is it a programming language?
 Is it a library?
 No, it's Node.js.
-In simple words, Node.js is nothing but JavaScript running on the server-side and it’s awesome.
+In simple words, Node.js is nothing but JavaScript running on the server-side, and it's awesome.

 <img src="https://drive.google.com/uc?export=view&id=1oaHgcGKcrKbW6G-gFsncV95WhVmc40M7">